openspending/os-cli/README.md

 The is a minimal, command line implementation to load data into an Open Spending flat file datastore.

-**This is not compatible with the current version of Open Spending**.

 Rather, it is based on ideas in the following Open Spending Enhancement
 Proposals: